Guadalupe Dueñas: Childhood

 While there is scant a bibliography for the second years of Dueñas' life, the archive of the National Coordination of Literature houses a photocopy of an interview published just after the author's death, but which took place in 1993 at Dueñas' house on avenida Universidad, in front of the Viveros de Coyoacán.

 Leonardo Martínez Carrizales, the interview's author, had had the goal of obtaining enough material to elaborate a biography similar to the manner in which Víctor Díaz Arciniega written on Alejandro Gómez Arias, the director of the strike for university autonomy.

 Carrizales' wishes were frustrated: after Easter, Dueñas did not see him again because she had to prepare, she said, silently for her death.However, before the silence, the words collected in that interview managed to give an intimate profile of the writer.
 For example, a father who:

 From one confinement to the next, between identities with which she did not feel identified ("neither on one side nor the other"), is where Guadalupe Dueñas began to write:

 The first person who read this notebook, and the poems it contained, was her uncle, the priest and humanist Alfonso Méndez Plancarte, her father's cousin on the maternal line of the surname Padilla.
-The importance of this first critic is crucial, since his advice largely defined Dueñas's prose: "quantity is going to serve you!
-[Alfonso Méndez said when reading her poems] as a basis for your writing.
+The importance of this first criticism is crucial, since his advice defined Dueñas' preference for prose.
+When he read her poems he said: "this will be very useful to you!
+As a basis for your writing.
 But never publish a verse.
 You are not for poetry, you belong to prose, which you write quite poetically already."